 - Never leave a wallet, a purse or any other item of value visible in your vehicle.

 Thieves know that people are more likely to be distracted and careless with IDs and credit cards during the holiday season.
-Here are some ways to keep your identity and your cards to yourself:
+Here are some ways to protect your identity and keep your cards to yourself:

 - Always take credit card and ATM receipts with you.
 Don’t discard them in a nearby trash can.

 - Cover the number pad with your free hand when entering a PIN.